-The USEPA's Lake Guardian occasionally visits the Rochester HMA and has an 11-foot draft between their borders.
+The USEPA's Lake Guardian occasionally visits the Rochester HMA and has a 12-foot draft governments relating to the cooperative use and management of waterbodies that lie along or flow between their borders.
 The IJC comprises six members - three are appointed by the President of the United States, with the advice and approval of the Senate, and three are appointed by the Governor in Council of Canada, on the advice of the Prime Minister.